 Atlassian Data Residency is a feature that allows global administrators of Atlassian Cloud tools to specify where to host certain pieces of information from their tools, known in IT as regions or "realms," distributed among different locations.
 At the moment, it is possible to choose between the European Union, the United States, or globally.

 This feature is useful for those organizations that operate in regulated areas, and in some cases, it might be the point of decision about the migration to Jira Cloud or not.
-This feature it's currently available for the Enterprise Cloud plan, and for the new Standard and Premium plan subscriptions without extra cost.
+This feature's currently available for the Enterprise Cloud plan and for the new Standard and Premium plan subscriptions without extra cost.

 Atlassian data residency allows you to control where the data is hosted in Jira Software, Jira Service Management, and Confluence and allows you to choose to distribute the data globally or to a defined geographic location, such as Europe or the USA.
 Atlassian is currently working on offering it in Australia, Canada, the UK, and Japan.

 Once operating, data residency allows you to see where the data included in the scope of your tools are hosted by your organization's administration (admin.atlassian.com).
-To do so, you must have administrator permissions of the organization.
+To do so, you must have administrator permissions.
 From there, access the data residency option in the security section.

 The location of a product is the geographic boundary where the data included in that scope is housed, and each location corresponds to one or more AWS regions, which are physical locations around the world where AWS pools its data centers, as illustrated below:

 Additionally, Atlassian is working on bringing Data Residency next to the UK, Canada, and Japan.
+Singapore is the most recent addition, belonging to the Asia/Pacific AWS Region, also available for Marketplace apps built on Connect.
 By default, all tools are hosted in the global location, which includes all AWS regions, as you can see in the table above.
 For these tools, Atlassian determines where the data included in the scope is located, and to optimize the performance of the tools, they do not limit the movement of data from these tools and move the data between AWS regions as needed.

 In the event that you need the in-scope tool data to remain in a specific location and the data residence is available to your tool, you can request that the in-scope data be moved to a specific location and pinned there.